marcoromanelli-github/docs/software/virtual-env.md

 ### How to use the home directory for development with C

-This section provides guidance on setting up a local development environment for C programming without requiring root access.
-It explains how to configure your home directory to install and use libraries, as well as how to structure and compile C projects.
+Setting up a local development environment for C without requiring root access.
+Configure your home directory to install and use libraries, as well as how to structure and compile C projects.

 #### Setup environment
-Setting up a C development environment in your home directory involves creating directories for binaries, libraries, and include files, and setting up environment variables to use these directories.
+Create directories for binaries, libraries, and include files, and setting up environment variables to use these directories.

 1. Verify installation:
    ```